ibm-cloud-docs/cephaas/host_view.md

 ```
 {: pre}

-A successful response provides details of the host, such as the host id, host name, nqn, service instance id and also includes mapped volume details if it mapped to a volume.
+A successful response provides details of the host, such as the `host ID`, `host name`, `nqn`, `service instance ID` and also includes mapped volume details if it mapped to a volume.

 ```json
 {